VO2 Max After 40: Why It Matters and How to Improve It

 The Norwegian 4x4 protocol was developed at NTNU's Cardiac Exercise Research Group (CERG) and has been studied extensively in older adults, including people with heart disease.

-The Generation 100 Study, the world's largest trial examining how older adults should exercise for longevity, found that elderly participants should perform high-intensity interval training for the greatest health benefits.
+The Generation 100 Study, the world's largest trial examining how older adults should exercise for longevity, followed over 1,500 elderly participants and found that high-intensity interval training produced greater VO2 max improvements than moderate-intensity continuous training (Stensvold et al., 2020).

-In separate trials with heart failure patients, the 4x4 protocol produced remarkable results:
+In a separate trial with heart failure patients, the 4x4 protocol produced remarkable results (Wisløff et al., 2007):

 - 35% increase in stroke volume (blood pumped per heartbeat)